Oldskool: emotion explored in AR

 The potential of AR as a storytelling tool

-I am Bram van de Ven, Official Snapchat Lens Creator from the Netherlands.
-I started exploring the world of AR about a year ago, and I fell in love with everything about it.
+I am Bram van de Ven, Official Snapchat Lens Creator from the Netherlands and founder of arfected.
+I started exploring the world of AR about a year ago and fell in love with everything about it.
 So much that I created my own start-up in building AR experiences.
-I recently created a Snapchat Lens — “Oldskool” — that reached upwards of one million Snapchatters in less than two weeks.
-Its virality got me thinking: what is the potential of Snapchat Lenses and storytelling through augmented reality?
+I recently created a the Snapchar Lens: Oldskool.
+It reached upwards of one million Snapchatters in less than two weeks.
+After that, its virality got me thinking: what is the potential of Snapchat Lenses and storytelling through augmented reality?

 After building the Lens and submitting it to Snap, I turned to a community-driven Lens Studio Reddit page to promote the creation.
 Along with the post, I shared example Snaps with light leaks and the red date stamp.
 When I returned to my Lens dashboard portal in Lens Studio a few days later, it was clear that this Lens was well on its way to overthrow all of my earlier Lenses!